Meta-Method/Nova-Corporation-Laws/Essential/Board of Advisors.md

 ### Membership
 * Representatives must be a member of the Department they intend to represent.
 * Representatives must maintain good standing within their Department and the Corporation.
-* Amount of Representatives are TBD.
+* Amount of Representatives are controlled by the Class-X of the Department they are representing.
+* Personnel ranking Class-O and above who are not within a department are granted the ability to become a Representative, as an Independent or "NCM Representative".

 ### Procedure
 **PROPOSAL:**